TheMarlboroMan/js-maze/README.md

 I just wanted to test class syntax, imports and exports.

+# Building.

+- If your browser support ES6 style imports and exports:
+	- Do nothing.
+Use index.html and be happy.
+- Else:
+	- Solve the package.json dependencies with npm.
+	- Do "npm run build".
+	- Use index.html

 # TODO

 	- Modify the generator a bit, so stretches aren't as long.